Make-a-bit/Weather-App/README.md

 * Code review
 * Try it out yourself

-If your intend is to see the app functionality in action, you have to register an account for the followin API providers:
+If your intend is to see the app functionality in action, you have to register an account for the following API providers:
 * https://opencagedata.com/
 * https://openweathermap.org/

 Both API provider accounts are completely free for testing purposes and have limitations of 1000 to 2000 API calls daily.
-After you have completed your registration for these services, please add your API keys to script.js file at lines 1 and 2.
+After you have completed your registration for these services, please add your API keys to script.js file between the quotation marks ("");  Open weather api key at line 2 and Open Cage GeoCode api key at line 3.

 Otherwise your options are limited to code review only.